 - Country-specific benefits that include profit sharing, 13th month pay, and bonus and housing funds

-Joanne closed her discussion by addressing global mobility and talent retention, addressing how International PEO can facilitate millennial retention, noting that overseas assignments attract young talent and offer an “internal career.”
+Joanne closed her discussion by addressing global mobility and talent retention, addressing how an Employer of Record can facilitate millennial retention, noting that overseas assignments attract young talent and offer an “internal career.”

 Remember That You have Options Beyond the H-1B Visa

 While it may seem like there are no alternatives when learning a potential employee’s H-1B visa application has been declined, employers still have options for working with these talented individuals.
 Curious about how Velocity Global and assist you with navigating your options for post-H-1B application rejections?
-Reach out to us today to learn more about how International PEO can help you secure the brightest global talent.
+Reach out to us today to learn more about how an Employer of Record can help you secure the brightest global talent.

 Watch the full webinar here.